 We started with nothing but a Facebook page and the desire to spread hope for healing.
 We shared the insights we found useful on our own journeys.
 We were overwhelmed by the response.
 Overcoming Sexual Abuse became a community of men and women at various points in the healing journey, all courageous, some eager to share, some only letting us know privately that they were there reading posts and comments.

 By August of the following year, we launched our website.
 For several years, Bethany helped to guide its growth.
-Now, she’s a busy entrepreneur with a thriving healthy life apart from abuse but still occasionally writes posts and lends her design skills to OSA.
+Now, she’s a busy entrepreneur with a thriving healthy life apart from abuse.
+She still occasionally writes posts and lends her design skills to OSA.

 In 2013, I was sued by my parents for talking about the sexual abuse my dad perpetrated on me.
 The lawsuit threatened the core of OSA and me.
 By April of 2014, the suit was settled and I was free to share the truth once again.

-By December, I published “The Rescued Soul: a Writing Journey for the Healing of Incest and Family Betrayal”.
+By December of 2014, I published “The Rescued Soul: a Writing Journey for the Healing of Incest and Family Betrayal”.
 I’m more passionate than ever to share hope with the community of survivors and to empower each one to live a full, satisfying life apart from the influence of abuse.
 If you share my history, my sincere hope is that you join me along the healing path.

 Welcome to Overcoming Sexual Abuse!